irisdum/irisdum.github.io/_news/announcement_6.md

 related_posts: false
 ---

-Starting a postdoc on mutli-modal Sattelite Image Time Series change detection at the Centre Borelli, ENS Paris Saclay in Paris.
+Starting a postdoc on mutli-modal Satellite Image Time Series change detection at the Centre Borelli, ENS Paris Saclay in Paris.